gradyclark03/homelab-project/v1-setup.md

 The same as with the Windows Server setup process, I partitioned the disks using the default values, and chose to use the partition with the largest size.

-Once the installation process was completed, I went into the network settings and set the IP to 10.0.0.100, and I set the DNS server to 10.0.0.5 (the domain controller's IP).
+Once the installation process was completed, I went into the network settings and set the machine's IP to 10.0.0.100, and I set the DNS server to 10.0.0.5 (the domain controller's IP).

 ![Version1 IP Config Win Client](https://github.com/gradyclark03/homelab-project/blob/main/screenshots/v1-config-ip-winclient.png)